 The world of business is not the same as it once was.
 The world has changed.
 And that change has been led by the rise of intangibles and a continuous jumble of accounting rules.

-Once upon a time, the majority of the value at most companies stemmed from investments in tangible assets.
-These were things like plants, machinery, raw materials, and so forth, which were transformed into finished products and sold.
+Once upon a time, the majority of the value at most companies stemmed from investments made in tangible assets.
+These were things like plants, machinery, raw materials, and so forth, which were transformed into finished products and sold in the market.

 Intangible assets comprise investments that are expected to generate value for the company in future periods but are not visible.
 Examples include product design, brand value, software ability, data advantages, and so forth.

-Because such intangibles take so big a part of the modern economy, the result is a mismatch of what shows up on a company’s income statement and balance sheet.
+Because such intangibles today take up so big a part of the modern economy as compared to the past, the result is a mismatch of what shows up on a company’s income statement and balance sheet.
 When expenses, which really are investments, are charged to the income statement, it suppresses earnings as well as the asset side of the balance sheet, blurring the investor’s view of the company’s true investment and earnings capacity.